Table of Contents

 Check the Brand’s Official Website

-Most global supplement brands list their authorized distributors.
-Visit the official website and confirm whether the seller you’re buying from is on the list.
+Most global supplement brands list their authorized Pakistani distributors directly on their official websites.
+Visit the brand’s site and confirm whether the seller you are buying from appears on that authorized list before completing your purchase.

 Contact the Brand Directly

-If in doubt, email the manufacturer with the store name and product code.
-Brands usually reply with confirmation on whether the seller is legitimate.
+If you remain in doubt after checking online, email the manufacturer directly with the store name and the product code printed on the packaging.
+Most brands respond promptly with confirmation on whether the seller is legitimate, and this step is particularly useful for high-value purchases.

 Look for Certifications and Licensing